&noscript=1"/>

 Top Vineyards

-Bernard Smart and his son Wayne are the current custodians of a bush vine grenache vineyard first planted by Bernard’s father in 1922.
+Wayne Smart is the current custodian of a bush vine grenache vineyard first planted by Wayne’s grandfather in 1922.
 The site is one of the highest and coolest in McLaren Vale, returning fruit that produces wines of distinctive fragrance and detail.
-Bernard still works the land, tending the vines in the low-impact way he has evolved over his more than 70 years there.
+Wayne tends the vines in the low-impact way his father, Bernard, evolved over his more than 75 years there.
 Today, that fruit goes to the likes of S.C.
-Pannell, Thistledown and Willunga 100, making expressions that are helping to redefine the possibilities for Australian grenache.
+Pannell, Thistledown, In Praise of Shadows and Willunga 100, making expressions that are helping to redefine the possibilities for Australian grenache.

-At 220–230 metres elevation, above the Onkaparinga River, the Smart Vineyard was first planted by Frederick Smart in 1922, and exclusively to bush vine grenache.
-His son Bernard joined him at the vineyard in 1947, with his first vintage coming the following year.
-Today, Bernard still tends the vines as he has done for 73 years, though he does so alongside his son, Wayne.
+At 220–230 metres elevation, above the Onkaparinga River, the Smart Vineyard was first planted by Frederick Smart in 1922, and exclusively to bush-vine grenache.
+His son Bernard joined him at the vineyard in 1947, with Bernard’s first vintage coming the following year.
+Bernard tended the vines at the Smart Vineyard until his passing at the age of 90 in 2023, with his son Wayne joining him in the vineyard from 1985 onwards.

-It’s not Bernard Smart’s only connection to some of McLaren Vale’s most important bush vine grenache, either.
-In 1946, he helped his father plant the High Sands Vineyard (Yangarra) in Blewitt Springs, which has become one of the Vale’s most celebrated sites for the grape, and he has planted numerous other sites, too.
+The maintenance and loving care of the Smart Vineyard wasn’t Bernard Smart’s only connection to some of McLaren Vale’s most important bush vine grenache, either.
+In 1946, he helped his father plant the High Sands Vineyard (Yangarra) in Blewitt Springs, which has become one of the Vale’s most celebrated sites for the grape, and he planted numerous other sites, too.
+He was posthumously awarded the d’Arry Osborn Award in 2024 for his lifelong dedication to preserving the Vale’s old-vine grenache heritage.

 “Being at a cooler, higher altitude in the McLaren Vale district, the fruit differentiates itself from the warmer, earlier picking and different soil types further down the Valley.
 It has been said the wine that is produced for our vineyard over the past is perfumed, herbal, aromatic.
 This is less about viticultural practices but more a signature of the site.”